Summary

 What are Sole Traders?

-Sole traders are individuals who run a business as an individual in a self-employed capacity.
+Sole traders are individuals who run a business as individuals in a self-employed capacity.
 As a sole trader, you will have to register with HMRC and complete a self-assessment tax return every year.
 You will benefit from any profits accrued from your business after paying taxes, but you will also be responsible for losses.
 Sole traders are fully responsible for the running of the business, including day-to-day operations and record-keeping.

 Initial Steps When Choosing Your Business Name